 Fast forward a bit to when I had quelled my quirky language habits and was fresh out of college with a degree in Electronic Media.
-I wanted to experience life abroad before settling into my career, so I worked as a barista at a coffee shop in London, England for a summer.
+I wanted to experience life abroad before settling into my career, so I worked as a barista at a coffee shop in London, England for a time.
 Making macchiatos and mochas may not seem glorious to many, but done in the shadow of London’s Strand it was an exciting education in real life.

 Returning to the States, I worked as an associate producer at WITI-TV, the Fox affiliate in Milwaukee.
 My time there consisted of writing voiceovers for the 9 p.m. and 10 p.m. newscasts.
 There’s no other feeling (some call it stress) quite like preparing for a live newscast – after all, the cameras are going to roll whether or not the words are written and the video is edited.
 You can’t beat the rush that fills a newsroom the last 5 minutes before going live.

 Moving on to work as a writer and producer for a local video production company, Marx Creative, I didn’t exactly experience that same kind of rush, but often I did come home exclaiming, “I love my job!”
 Writing video scripts, producing on location, overseeing audio and edit sessions in the suite and video shoots in the studio – I thrived on helping clients tell their story in the most creative and effective way for more than a decade.

 Storytelling is still my professional pursuit and passion.
 Working as a freelancer for many years, I continue to help clients get their message out in various formats: case statements and project summaries for capital campaigns, feature articles, online videos, blogs, TV commercials, web pages – you name it.